brycewray/hugo-site/content/posts/2019/09/back-with-hugo.md

 Similarly, this site isn't for me to tinker.
 It's to deliver what I hope is quality content.
 I can tinker locally.
 And will.

 I will strive, going forward, to keep the two separate.
-There aren't a lot of you stopping by, but I appreciate each of you who does, and I owe you at least that much effort.
+There aren't a lot of you stopping by, but I appreciate each of you who does, and I owe you at least that much.